EliseJane/EliseJane.github.io/index.md

 ## Hello, Bay Area!

-I am a full stack software engineer and my life takes place primarily in the Bay Area.
+I am a full stack software engineer whose life takes place primarily in the Bay Area.
 At work, I solve problems with my logical brain and bring people together with my emotional brain.
 At home, I make delicious food and beautiful music using my creative brain and take care of my son and our cat with all my heart.